Walmart CEO McMillon named Business Roundtable chairman

 McMillon will serve as Business Roundtable chairman at the beginning of the new year, with a two-year term.

+Last month, the Business Roundtable released new principles on the role of a corporation that imply a foundational shift, putting shareholders on more equal footing with others who have an interest in a corporation to some degree — including workers, suppliers, customers and, essentially, society at large.
+For years it previously held the mantra of the “shareholder comes first.”

-“As chairman, I commit to keeping Business Roundtable CEOs at the forefront of constructive public policy debates as we pursue an agenda of greater growth and opportunity for all Americans,” McMillon said in a statement.
+“As chairman, I commit to keeping Business Roundtable CEOs at the forefront of constructive public policy debates as we pursue an agenda of greater growth and opportunity for all Americans,” McMillon said in a statement Thursday.

+Walmart Inc. is currently in the midst of the country’s gun control debate.
+The Bentonville, Arkansas-based retailer announced earlier this month that it has decided to discontinue sales of certain gun ammunition and request that customers no longer openly carry firearms in its stores.
+Starbucks, Target, Wendy’s and most recently Kroger have also asked customers not to openly carry guns when visiting their stores.
+Dick’s Sporting Goods said in March that it would stop selling firearms and ammunition at 125 of its 700-plus locations.

+The Business Roundtable, based in Washington, conducts a quarterly survey of its member CEO’s plans and expectations.
+Earlier this week the group said its Economic Outlook Index for the third quarter decreased from the second quarter to 79.2 — below the index’s historical average of 82.7 — due to growing geopolitical uncertainty, including U.S. trade policy and foreign retaliation, and slowing global economic growth.
+The survey also showed CEOs project that 2019 GDP will total 2.3%, down 0.3 percent point from last quarter’s estimate of 2.6% annual growth.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.